aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/open-files/filter-objects-while-loading-workbook-or-worksheet/_index.md

 ```

 ## **Filter Objects while loading Worksheet**
-The following sample code loads the [source excel file](5115255.xlsx) and filters the following data from its worksheets using a custom filter.
+The following sample code loads the [source excel file](5115255.xlsx) and filters the following objects from its worksheets using a custom filter.

-- It filters Charts from worksheet named NoCharts.
+- It filters charts from the worksheet named **NoCharts**.
-- It filters Shapes from worksheet named NoShapes.
+- It filters shapes from the worksheet named **NoShapes**.
-- It filters Conditional Formatting from worksheet named NoConditionalFormatting.
+- It filters conditional formatting from the worksheet named **NoConditionalFormatting**.

-Once, it loads the [source excel file](5115255.xlsx) with a custom filter, it takes the images of all worksheets one by one.
+Once it loads the [source excel file](5115255.xlsx) with a custom filter, it takes images of all worksheets one by one.
 Here are the output images for your reference.
-As you can see, the first image does not have charts, the second image does not have shapes and the third image does not have conditional formatting.
+As you can see, the first image does not have charts, the second image does not have shapes, and the third image does not have conditional formatting.

 - [NoCharts.png](5115254.png)
 - [NoShapes.png](5115256.png)